 By offering this service, we are giving anyone who has been injured through someone else’s mistake, carelessness or negligence, has the opportunity to expert legal representation for their claim, giving them the chance of successfully claiming the compensation they are entitled to.

-For further help, information, and advice, please contact us at Advice.co.uk on 0161 696 9685.
+For further help, information, and advice on how to claim compensation, please contact us at Advice.co.uk on 0161 696 9685.
 One of our team will endeavour to fulfil your claim requirements as best they can, or follow the steps below.

-Below are some useful links leading to relevant websites where you will find further help and information.
+Below are some useful links leading to relevant websites where you will find further help and information on making a taxi accident claim.

 The Motor Insurance Bureau will need to be involved if you have been injured through a hit and run taxi or minicab accident and so you may find this link helpful as it provides all the information about claiming through the MIB.